 Regardless, perhaps that perception is a good thing, as it’s finally getting folks to eat their Brassica vegetables once again.

 More commonly known as cruciferous, this genus of plants also includes broccoli, Brussels sprouts, bok choy, cabbage, and cauliflower.
-Unfortunately, most of these are still snubbed by the populous, but at least the flavor and crunch of kale is appeasing palates.

 How much antioxidants there are in kale is good, but not great.

 ORAC is a measure of a food’s total antioxidant activity – the higher the number, the more activity there is.
 Here’s how it compares to similar plants you may use in its place:

 - Iceberg lettuce = 438

 - Butter lettuce = 1,423

 - Green leaf lettuce = 1,532

 - Curly green kale = 1,770